1951 Australian Communist Party ban referendum: 1949 federal election campaign

-In the 1949 general election, the newly formed Liberal Party campaigned on a strongly anti-communist, anti-interventionist platform, which targeted the Labor Government's attempt to nationalise banking in Australia, as well as what Menzies considered to be a growing communist threat in the wake of World War II.
+In the 1949 general election, the newly formed Liberal Party campaigned on a strongly anti-communist, anti-interventionist platform, which targeted the Labor government's attempt to nationalise banking in Australia, as well as what Menzies considered to be a growing communist threat in the wake of World War II.

 On 27 June 1949, coal miners went out on strike, supported by the Communist Party and various unions.
 Bargaining quickly broke down between the unions and government and on 1 August, Prime Minister Chifley sent in troops from the Australian Armed Forces to run the mines until the dispute was resolved.
 By its fourth day, the Sydney docks were congested with coal ships unable to leave the port, the loading of ships being severely delayed by restricted transport.
 By 1 July the government was examining the possibility of importing coal from Britain.
-The strike lasted another 2 weeks, until 15 August.
+The strike lasted over 6 weeks, until 15 August.
 Later that year, PM Chifley also brought in legislation to begin the rationing of petrol.
 Both of these events became key issues in the 1949 federal election campaign.

 During the campaign, Menzies asserted that socialism was the "outstanding issue" of the day.
 He accused the Labor Party of having communist leanings, citing as proof its banking legislation and regulation in other areas of the economy.
-"A vote for Labor," he suggested, "is a vote for the socialist objective."
+"A vote for Labor," he suggested, "is a vote for the socialist objective".
 Socialism was, according to Menzies, detrimental to the freedom and prosperity of the nation, and to be considered a real and prominent threat to the Australian way of life.

 In December 1949, the Liberal Party with Robert Menzies as Prime Minister won a majority in the House of Representatives with 74 of 121 seats.